AdaCore/gnatstudio/docs/users_guide/main_window.rst

   click on the context again, GPS again displays the results from all contexts.

-* If you're searching in a single context, GPS defines a number of actions to which you can bind key shortcuts via the :menuselection:`Edit --> Key Shortcuts` dialog instead of using the above procedure.
+* If you are searching in a single context, GPS defines a number of actions to which you can bind key shortcuts via the :menuselection:`Edit --> Key Shortcuts` dialog instead of using the above procedure.
 These actions are found in the :guilabel:`Search` category and are called :guilabel:`Global